Are you thinking about buying a home in Sonoma County, California? It's a great choice!…

 For instance, the borrower might take out a first mortgage for 80% of the purchase price, along with a 10% second mortgage.
 The remaining 10% down payment is covered by the borrower’s own funds, in the form of a down payment.

-The federal government provides a partial guarantee for VA loans, which gives the mortgage lender and added layer of protection against default.
-Because of this, a first-time buyer can buy a home with no down payment and no mortgage insurance.
+The federal government provides a partial guarantee for VA loans, which gives the mortgage lender an added layer of protection against default.
+Because of this, a first-time buyer in California could buy a home with no down payment and no mortgage insurance.

 Borrowers who use the VA loan program do pay a one-time funding fee, which can be paid upfront or rolled into the loan.
 But the funding fee is less of a financial burden when compared to the recurring cost of PMI.

-The bottom line here is that not all first-time buyers in California have to pay PMI.
-Generally speaking, it’s only required for borrowers who have a conventional mortgage loan that accounts for more than 80% of the home’s value.
+The takeaway: Not all first-time buyers in California have to pay PMI.
+It’s only required for borrowers who use a conventional loan that accounts for more than 80% of the home’s value.

 How PMI Benefits First-Time Buyers